 The Indian government has been taking actions to improve hygienic conditions and social norms involving girls and women.
 One big effort involves providing hygienic systems in each village in the form of clean water and a public bathroom.
 Another is the initiative of installing bathrooms inside each rural home.
 Another national social campaign is designed to improve the value of girls and prevent female foeticide and infanticide.
 The campaign slogan, “Save a Girl Child,” appears on signs all over the country, including in front of the school entrance.
 Due to the “Save a Girl Child” campaign, schools are seeing more female students than male students in recent times.

-I met several people who are trying to change the lack of sex education and other harmful realities through networking and nongovernmental agency initiatives.
+I met several people who are trying to change the lack of comprehensive sex education programming and other harmful realities through networking and nongovernmental agency initiatives.
 An initiative that has received worldwide attention is The Pad Project, focused on making sanitary pads available.
 Their documentary short, “Period.
 End of Sentence.” won an Academy Award in March 2019.
 It documents a women-led initiative to make and disseminate sanitary pads in rural areas of northern India.
 Their slogan is “A period should end a sentence, not a girl’s education.”

 Looking Toward the Future